cjuberaNCSU/IAA_Notes/Brief R Docs.md

 [Full Documentation](https://lubridate.tidyverse.org/reference/day.html)

 # Misc.
-- `month.name` is a list in R that can be indexed with each month number.
+- `month.name` is a list in R that can be indexed by each month's number.
 - `slice_max(col, n=5)` for top 5 and `slice_min(col, n=5)` for bottom 5 by values of col.
 - `state.name` is a default list in R that contains US state names in title case.
-Useful for checking is a string is a US state.
+Useful for checking if a string is a US state.
 	- Example: `mutate(State = ifelse(State %in% state.name,State,NA))`
 - `unique(Col)` is useful for checking work on qualitative columns.
-- `head()` (for first couple of rows) or `sample()` (for random rows) can give you a quick subset of your dataframe to view.
+- `head()` (for the first couple of rows) or `sample()` (for random rows) can give you a quick subset of your dataframe to view.
-- To get value not in list you can use `!(Value %in% List)`
+- To get value not in the list, you can use `!(Value %in% List)`
 - Country code library can convert all types of country spellings to standard type: `countrycode(Country, origin = 'country.name', destination = 'iso3c')`